-The Navy's proposed FY2018 budget, as amended on May 24, 2017, requests the procurement of nine new ships, including one Gerald R. Ford (CVN-78) class aircraft carrier, two Virginia-class attack submarines, two DDG-51 class destroyers, two Littoral Combat Ships (LCSs), one TAO-205 class oiler, and one towing, salvage, and rescue ship.
+The Navy's proposed FY2018 budget, as amended on May 24, 2017 (with supporting documentation for that amendment provided on June 29, 2017), requests the procurement of nine new ships, including:

+- 1 Gerald R. Ford (CVN-78) class aircraft carrier,

+- 2 Virginia (SSN-774) class attack submarines,

+- 2 Arleigh Burke (DDG-51) class destroyers,

+- 2 Littoral Combat Ships (LCSs),

+- 1 John Lewis (TAO-205) class oiler, and

+- 1 towing, salvage, and rescue ship.

 The Navy's proposed FY2018 shipbuilding budget also requests funding for ships that have been procured in prior fiscal years, and ships that are to be procured in future fiscal years, as well as funding for activities other than the building of new Navy ships.

 Table 8 summarizes congressional action on the Navy's FY2018 funding request for Navy shipbuilding.
 The table shows the amounts requested and congressional changes to those requested amounts.
 A blank cell in a filled-in column showing congressional changes to requested amounts indicates no change from the requested amount.
+Some things to note about the table: